param-kukde07/Amazon/README.md

 - Some links and features are non-functional as this is just a front-end clone.
 - The project doesn't have complete Amazon functionality and is intended for educational purposes only.

-## Contributing

-Contributions are welcome!
-If you find any issues or want to improve the project, feel free to create a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments